Spectral Threshold for Extremal Cyclic Edge-Connectivity: Abstract

 \section{Abstract}

 The \ceg\ of a graph $G$ is the least $k$ such that there exists a set of $k$ edges whose removal disconnects $G$ into components where every component contains a cycle.
-We show the \ceg\ is defined for graphs with minimum degree at least 3 and girth at least 4, as long as $G$ is not $K_{t,3}$.
-From the proof of this result it follows that, other than $K_{3,3}$, the \ceg\ is bounded above by $(d-2)g$ for $d$-regular graphs of girth $g \geq 4$.
-We then provide a spectral condition for when this upper bound on \ceg\ is tight.
+We show that for graphs of minimum degree at least 3 and girth $g$ at least 4, the \ceg\ is bounded above by $(\Delta-2)g$ where $\Delta$ is the maximum degree.
+We then prove that if the second eigenvalue of the adjacency matrix of a $d$-regular graph of girth $g\geq4$ is sufficiently small, then the \ceg\ is $(d-2)g$, providing a spectral condition for when this upper bound on \ceg\ is tight.